ExaESM-WP4/Containers-for-Scientific-Computing/01_motivation.md

 ## Demo

 Suppose you want to do a data analysis on a machine, where you do not already have a suitable software environment installed.
-With containerized environments, it's extremely simple to (1) get started on your local machine, as well as to (2) scale a task out to another, e.g. bigger machine, or to share an environment to (3) have your colleague build upon an analysis you have already done.
+With containerized environments, it's extremely simple to (1) get started on your local machine, as well as to (2) scale a task out to another, e.g. bigger machine, or to (3) share an environment with your colleague who wants to build upon an analysis you have already started.

-We cover sharing of a containerized environment later in more detail.
+We cover sharing of containerized software environments later in more detail.
-Here, we start with "installing" a fully identical IPython software environment, as provided with the [Jupyter Docker stacks](https://jupyter-docker-stacks.readthedocs.io/en/latest/index.html) via [Dockerhub](https://hub.docker.com/r/jupyter/base-notebook) as an example.
+For a start, here we demonstrate the "installion" of a fully identical IPython software environment on a Linux, MacOS and Windows machine, as well as e.g. on a shared workstation.
+IPython is provided with the [Jupyter Docker stacks](https://jupyter-docker-stacks.readthedocs.io/en/latest/index.html), which are provided by [Dockerhub](https://hub.docker.com/r/jupyter/base-notebook) a very popular container sharing platform.
-Only two shell commands are necessary for this on a Linux, MacOS or Windows machine, as well as e.g. on a shared workstation.
+Only two commands are necessary to pull and start-up the software environment.

 Your Linux desktop with Docker,